bonsaiERP/bonsaiPOS/README.md

-Point of Sale for bonsaiERP
+Point of Sale for bonsaiERP.